mikemerin/mikemerin.github.com/_posts/2017-05-20-JS-through-Ruby.md

 array[2..4] #=> ["How", "Are", "You?"]
 array[2, 3] #=> ["How", "Are", "You?"]
 ```

-only the first script `array[0]` can be used in JS.
+Only the first script `array[0]` can be used in JS.
 This is where `.slice` comes in, however just like `.reduce` it's used differently.
 If you're familiar with Ruby, `.slice` is used exactly like the above scripts and has the same exact outputs:

 ```ruby
 # Ruby
 array = ["Hello", "World", "How", "Are", "You?"]